h3pei/trace-pr.nvim/README.md

 ## Features

-- **Locate the nearest Pull Request**: Quickly find the GitHub Pull Request linked to the current line.
+- **Locate the nearest Pull Request**: Quickly find the GitHub Pull Request linked to the current line, regardless of whether it was merged using the `Create a merge commit` method or the `Squash and merge` method.
 - **Fallback to commit view**: If no PR is found, open the commit hash on GitHub for detailed context.
+This behavior is configurable.

 ## Requirements